QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ## Process: Adding an Individual Collaborator

-Anyone who has experience with moderation and who may be able to contribute productively to the Program may apply to join it.
+Anyone who has experience with moderation or who may be able to contribute productively to the Program may apply to join it.
 As the Program itself largely exists on Discord, all Individual Collaborators must be present on the Program's Discord server.

 This process matches the process for adding a community.
 However, some guidelines on how to evaluate an Individual Collaborator applicant have been provided below.